Solonarv/lud-kingmaker-notes/Session Notes/Session 1.md

 2022-Jan-15

 ## Setup
-we were all invited to restov by [[jamandi aldori]], swordlord she wants to expand her influence into the stolen lands "call for heroes" attempt to expand Brevoy into the river kingdoms
+we were all invited to restov by [Jamandi Aldori](../NPCs/Jamandi%20Aldori.md), swordlord she wants to expand her influence into the stolen lands "call for heroes" attempt to expand Brevoy into the river kingdoms

-Verissian knows: one of the main opponents is king ?? who rules [[pitax]], south of the stolen lands. tyrannical government, suppresses arts/culture, rules by a despot.
+Verissian knows: one of the main opponents is king [Castruccio Irovetti](../NPCs/Castruccio%20Irovetti.md), ruler of Pitax south of the stolen lands. tyrannical government, suppresses arts/culture, ruled by a petty despot.

 ## Outside
-we arrive at [[jamandi aldori]]'s manor, very regal. dozens of heroes, mercenaries, local nobles etc here besides us. very impressive hilltop manor few 100m cobblestone path leads there from the city itself decorated with statues(?) of creatures (dragon, tarrasque, etc)
+we arrive at [Jamandi Aldori](../NPCs/Jamandi%20Aldori.md)'s manor, very regal. dozens of heroes, mercenaries, local nobles etc here besides us. very impressive hilltop manor few 100m cobblestone path leads there from the city itself decorated with statues(?) of creatures (dragon, tarrasque, etc)